galaxyproject/training-material/topics/imaging/tutorials/object-tracking-using-cell-profiler/tutorial.md

 # CellProfiler in Galaxy

-The Galaxy CellProfiler tool takes two inputs: a pipeline and an image collection.
+The Galaxy CellProfiler tool takes two inputs: a CellProfiler pipeline and an image collection.

- >### {% icon details %} **Important information:**
+> ### {% icon warning %} **Important information:**
 > Some pipelines created with stand-alone CellProfiler may not work with the Galaxy CellProfiler tool.
 Some reasons are:
 >  * The pipeline was built with a different version of CellProfiler.
 The Galaxy tool currently uses CellProfiler 3.9.
 >  * Modules used by the pipeline aren't available in Galaxy.
+>  * Parameters for some CellProfiler modules are limited/constrained compared to the stand-alone version, most notably:
+>    - Parameters require manual input from the user whereas in the stand-alone version, some modules can inherit parameter values from other modules.
+>    - Input and output file locations are set by Galaxy and can't be set by the user.
+>    - Metadata extraction from file names is limited to a set of fixed patterns
 >
 > It is recommended to build a CellProfiler pipeline using the Galaxy interface if the pipeline is to be run by Galaxy.
-{: .details}
+{: .warning}

 # Get data